What Makes New Orleans So Fun? These Experiences Say It All

 Stretching six miles from the Central Business District to Uptown, Magazine Street is lined with locally owned stores, restaurants, bars, and cafes.

 Part residential, part commercial, it has a neighborhood vibe.
 Browse art galleries, vintage stores, and costume shops.
-Sample Senegalese or Chinese food, kick back in a garden bar, or hear a band.
+Sample Senegalese or Chinese cuisine, kick back in a garden bar, or catch a live band.